MWE as WSD: Solving Multiword Expression Identification with Word Sense Disambiguation: Introduction

-In this paper, we propose a system that can tackle word sense disambiguation and multiword expression identification together, using an MWE lexicon and rule-based pipeline to identify MWE candidates and a Bi-encoder consisting of two BERT \citep{devlin-etal-2019-bert} models which encodes the words in context along with candidate glosses to simultaneously perform WSD and identify which MWE candidates are false positives (not actually MWEs).
-Utilizing gloss information to identify MWE false positives allows our system to achieve higher precision than previous systems for MWE identification, achieving state-of-the-art F1 the DiMSUM dataset and competitive performance on the PARSEME 1.1 English data.
-To the best of our knowledge, this work is the first to use glosses as a resource for multiword expression identification.
+In this paper, we propose a system that tackles these tasks together, using a MWE lexicon and rule-based pipeline to identify MWE candidates and a trainable model to both perform WSD and filter MWE candidates.
+Our model is a modified Poly-encoder \citep{poly-encoders}, a natural extension of previous work using Bi-encoders for WSD \cite{blevins-zettlemoyer-2020-moving, kohli-biencoder}.
+Utilizing gloss information\footnote{For example, in ``The couple \textbf{broke up} amicably'', the gloss, or definition, of the sense of \textbf{break up} is ``discontinue an association or relation; go different ways.'' \cite{Miller1995}} allows our model to consider the meaning of MWEs and filter out candidates where the constituents of a MWE are present but the MWE meaning does not fit the context, such as the aforementioned literal usage of \textit{kick the bucket}.
+Our method improves precision and achieves state-of-the-art F1 for MWE identification on the DiMSUM dataset \citep{schneider-etal-2016-semeval} and competitive performance on the PARSEME 1.1 English data \citep{ramisch-etal-2018-edition}.
+To the best of our knowledge, this work is the first to use glosses as a resource for MWE identification.

-Finally, we experiment with Poly-encoders \citep{https://doi.org/10.48550/arxiv.1905.01969} for for the same set of tasks, proposing a novel architecture that helps the Poly-encoder focus on specific words, achieving performance improvements over the standard architecture on WSD and MWE identification tasks.
 Our contributions are summarized as follows: